Arrays and Lists in SQL Server

 WHERE col IN (SELECT n FROM intlist_to_tbl('1,2,3,4', ','))

 However, the optimizer has a hard time to come up with the best plan, since it does not know much about what is coming out of the function.
 This gets more pronounced if the query is complex and includes a couple of joins and whatnots.
 This can result in poor performance, because the optimizer settles on a table scan where it should use an index or vice versa.
-This applies regardless if you use your own function, string_split or something with XML or JSON.
+This applies regardless if you use your own function, any of the built-in functions or something with XML or JSON.
+In many of these cases, SQL Server makes a blind guess of how many values there are in the list, and even less does it know what values there are in the list.

 For this reason, I recommend that you unpack the list of values into a temp table and then use that temp table in your query like this: